 Step #2: Build a Cheap Website

-When it comes to website design, there’s a couple sweet spots for getting the biggest bang for your marketing budget (or lack thereof).
-On the low end of the spectrum, we’ve found that it’s usually better for startups to begin with a free template design, or something dirt cheap.
+There’s a couple of sweet spots for getting the biggest bang for your marketing budget (or lack thereof) when it comes to website design.
+On the low end of the spectrum, we’ve found that it’s usually better for startups to begin with a free template design or something dirt cheap.
 There’s no illusion of fanciness or complicated optimization.

 Many HVAC companies start experiencing problems when they move beyond the $100 threshold.
-You’d expect somewhat higher results and capabilities from a $300 website, but most companies who offer those design packages simply use a cheap template anyway.
-You might as well save the money and invest it in another part of your business.
+Of course, you’d expect somewhat higher results and capabilities from a $300 website, but most companies who offer those design packages use a cheap template anyway.
+So you might as well save the money and invest it in another part of your business.

 Step #3: Register Your Domain

-Your domain name (the address or URL) is one of the most important branding assets your company will ever claim.
-It must be protected at all costs, but most businesses don’t even know how to pick an effective name.
-There are a few basic rules to follow when it comes to picking and claiming your domain.
+Your domain name (the address or URL) is one of the most crucial branding assets your company will ever claim.
+Of course, you must protect it at all costs, but most businesses don’t even know how to pick a compelling name.
+There are a few basic rules to follow when it comes to selecting and claiming your domain.

 Aim for a very memorable and non-generic domain name!

 Generic names are harder to rank for in search.
 Business listings with ultra-generic names (dallasheatingandcooling.com, for instance) may not even show up in search.
-It’s better for people to remember your name and laugh, than for them not to remember your name at all!
+People should remember your name and laugh, then for them not to remember your name at all!

-On an equally important note, make certain that the domain name is owned by your business, not a hosting company.
+On an equally important note, make sure that you own the domain name, not a hosting company.
 You don’t want any complications with your host trying to sell the domain to another business.
-Believe us, it’s happened too many times!
+Believe us; it’s happened too many times!

 Step #4: Ask for Reviews

-Reviews could be considered the richest form of online currency, but they’re so much more.
+Reviews are a form of online currency, but they’re so much more.
 Client feedback is a testament to your team’s capabilities and your customer service.
-Unfortunately, most people forget to provide reviews, unless they’ve had a particularly bad experience.
+Unfortunately, most people forget to provide reviews unless they’ve had an awful experience.

 That’s why you and your team must consistently ask your clients for reviews.
 Don’t wait either!
-Ask immediately after service has concluded.
+Ask immediately after concluding services.
 At the very latest, you might wish to wait a couple of days (say after an installation) to follow up and ask for reviews.
-This creates goodwill with the existing client, and trust with prospective consumers.
+Asking in person creates goodwill with the existing client and trust with prospective consumers.

-Google prefers for reviews to come from a variety of resources, so try to spread out the feedback between Google, Facebook, and other citations.
-By routinely asking happy clients for reviews, you’ll easily drown out any other sort of negative complaints from that odd customer.
+Google prefers reviews to come from various resources, so try to spread out the feedback between Google, Facebook, and other citations.
+By routinely asking happy clients for reviews, you’ll easily drown out any different sort of negative complaints from that odd customer.

 Step #5: Review Your Progress